 With the above in mind, and as already noted, the basic notion of the advantage of incumbency in industrial economics must be turned on its head in many circumstances.
 The business firms that have been successful in the past are not necessarily best suited for the future where the business environment will be different.
 Indeed, with digital transformation, quite the opposite is likely to be true.
 So those that have survived today are not necessarily the fittest for the future, even if they are the fittest for the moment.
 Whether they stay fit depends very little on market structure and market power.
-It may not even depend that much on organization structure.
-However, it can depend critically on their (entrepreneurial) management, or lack thereof.
+Nor does it depend on their organization structure.
+Rather it depends critically on their (entrepreneurial) management, or lack thereof.

 In biology, evolution is closely linked to reproduction and continuation.
 However, this is not necessarily so in business and economics, especially since business environments change much more rapidly than biological ones.
 The fittest in an evolutionary sense need not be the most efficient (optimizing a particular subgoal) but those balancing being fit for the present and being fit for the future.
 This balancing act requires strong dynamic capabilities.
-As the biologist Marian S. Dawkins notes "an animal that gathers
+As the biologist Marian S. Dawkins notes "an animal that gathers food optimally... is so intent on feeding that it gets eaten by a predator."25